hoodcodes/hoodcodes.github.io/AWS/devcertblog.md

 These are rough notes which I may use to help create a polished Article series on the topic once I am done.

+**April 13, 2022**

+No effort made today, however I did remove some distractions such as all 'watch later' YT vids unless they are AWS related.

+I am set up to give this another start tomorrow morning.
+Things will definitely open up once I am working in my native time zone again in two weeks.

 **April 12, 2022**

 Five days have passed and I have not put any effort in.
 I have found challenges putting in a block of time and reserving it specifically for this activity.
 I think I need to make an appointment with myself and not break this commitment.